Smolensk air disaster: Subcommittee for the Re-investigation of the Smolensk Air Crash

-Shortly after the report's publication, the director of the Interdisciplinary Modelling Centre (Interdyscyplinarnego Centrum Modelowania Matematycznego i Komputerowego UW, ICM) to whose "mathematical modelling" results the report referred on a number of subjects declared that the ICM had never participated in the work of the Committee and its computing resources had been used on a commercial basis for computations he described as pseudo-scientific.
+Shortly after the report's publication, the director of the Interdisciplinary Modelling Centre of the University of Warsaw (Interdyscyplinarne Centrum Modelowania Matematycznego i Komputerowego UW, ICM) to whose "mathematical modelling" results the report referred on a number of subjects declared that the ICM had never participated in the work of the subcommittee and its computing resources had been used on a commercial basis for computations he described as pseudo-scientific.

-In September 2022 TVN24 journalist Piotr Świerczek published an extensive investigation, including interviews with members of the Committee and external experts, documenting numerous cases where Macierewicz manipulated their results or reports of external laboratories, and came up with conclusions which were inconsistent or contradictory to the expert assessment of the evidence.
+In September 2022 TVN24 journalist Piotr Świerczek published an extensive investigation, including interviews with members of the subcommittee and external experts, documenting numerous cases where Macierewicz manipulated their results or reports of external laboratories, and came up with conclusions which were inconsistent or contradictory to the expert assessment of the evidence.
 For example, the American National Institute for Aviation Research (NIAR) was hired to test whether the wing of a Tu-154 could break off upon impact with a birch tree as was reported to have happened during the disaster.
 The simulated collision saw the wing breaking off the plane upon impact in similar fashion to the findings of the 2011 reports.
 The NIAR's conclusions were completely ignored by Macierewicz and then misrepresented to prove the opposite case, namely that the wing cut through the tree without significant damage.
 Similar manipulations were applied to the pyrotechnical simulations of the wing, where a redacted photo was presented to fit the hypothesis that the wing suffered an internal explosion.
-Voice recorder analysis was interpreted by the Committee in complete contradiction to the conclusion of a voice analysis expert who did not confirm that any explosions could be heard.
-The Committee responded by insisting on the accuracy of the new report's version of events and by accusing TVN24 of committing its own manipulations and presenting Russia's point of view; in contrast, Donald Tusk, who now served as leader of the Civic Platform, called for Macierewicz to be tried and imprisoned in connection with the reported manipulations.
-Jarosław Kaczyński denounced critics of the Committee's report as being "agents of [Vladimir] Putin" during a Sejm debate on TVN24's findings, and would later use a press conference to make similar comments about there being a "powerful front" defending Putin; Kaczyński also claimed that the NIAR report would be published, but did not offer any specific timeframe for this to happen.
+Voice recorder analysis was interpreted by the subcommittee in complete contradiction to the conclusion of a voice analysis expert who did not confirm that any explosions could be heard.
+The subcommittee responded by insisting on the accuracy of the new report's version of events and by accusing TVN24 of committing its own manipulations and presenting Russia's point of view; in contrast, Donald Tusk, who now served as leader of the Civic Platform, called for Macierewicz to be tried and imprisoned in connection with the reported manipulations.
+Jarosław Kaczyński denounced critics of the subcommittee's report as being "agents of [Vladimir] Putin" during a Sejm debate on TVN24's findings, and would later use a press conference to make similar comments about there being a "powerful front" defending Putin; Kaczyński also claimed that the NIAR report would be published, but did not offer any specific timeframe for this to happen.
+On 4 December, a further report from TVN24 stated that the National Public Prosecutor's Office had asked several international experts to examine the bodies of eighty-three Smolensk victims, with these examinations failing to find any evidence that the victims' injuries were caused by an explosion.
+The experts' opinion was submitted to the Prosecutor's Office on 20 September, but the latter had yet to reach a decision on public dissemination at the time of TVN24's report.